 Despite the grim subject, Shinoda finds absurd humor in examining the naturalistic moments in the lives of yakuza members: two suited gang bosses have lunch and learn Western table manners as a Mona Lisa portrait hangs in the background; the gang boss expressing concern over the nurses’ handling of a newborn baby, etc. At another occasion, the film-maker tries to voice-out Muraki’s emotional undercurrents through a spectacularly stylized dream sequence.
 Shinoda also dabbles with symbolism (for e.g., the clock imagery in Muraki’s former lover’s apartment) and showcases violence in an intriguingly theatrical manner (the stabbing that’s staged with operatic music).

 Masao Kosugi’s cinematography brilliantly frames the features of Mariko Kaga (especially her desolate black eyes) and world-weary looks of Muraki (cloaked in cool tweed jackets) to keep intact the feelings of displacement.
 The gambling scenes were excellently shot.
-Even though, we don’t have any knowledge of the game, there are frequent cuts within the smoky gambling dens to generate a great intensity.
+Even though we don’t have any knowledge of the game, there are frequent cuts within the smoky gambling dens to generate a great intensity.
 Shinoda often makes Kosugi to shoot his central characters through grids and glass panels, evoking their trapped status.
-Toru Takemitsu’s discordant yet memorable score also boosts the exquisite dark visions of Shinoda.
+Toru Takemitsu’s discordant yet memorable score also boasts the exquisite dark visions of Shinoda.

 Overall, Pale Flower (96 minutes) explores timeless existential themes through the atypical and original view of a nihilistic yakuza.
-Ikebe’s nuanced performance and Shinoda’s impeccable visuals elevates this mood piece into an unforgettable classic.
+Ikebe’s nuanced performance and Shinoda’s impeccable visuals elevate this mood piece into an unforgettable classic.